BezneaMircea/BankingProjectJava/README.md

 ## <span style="color: darkgreen;">Introduction:</span>

-This project is implements the backend logic for a banking application
+This project implements the backend logic for a banking application
 with various operations (e.g. addAccount, payOnline, sendMoney) using the
-Command, Factory and Builder design patterns.
+Command, Factory, Strategy, Visitor and Builder design patterns.

 # <span style="color: darkgreen;">Packaging:</span>
 ## 1. The _**bank**_ package